markmo/federated_trainer/README.rst

 federated_trainer
 =================

-In this scenario, I have three parties: Data Owner (may be many), Model Creator (aka Analytics Beneficiary), and Training Coordinator (aka Facilitating Party).
+In this scenario, I have three parties: Data Owner (may be many), Model Owner (beneficiary of the analytics), and Facilitator (aka Learning Server).
 The data used to train the model is owned by the Data Owners.
 No other party can see this data, including amongst multiple data owners.
 Only the Model Creator can see the model gradients.
 The Training Coordinator can see neither data or model gradients; their role is to facilitate the entire system by coordinating communications.